emychela/Data_Analysis_Using_R_and_Tableau/README.md

 ```

-## arrange Q3 data in ascending order based on the time the ride started.
+Arrange Q3 data in ascending order based on the time the ride started.

 ```r
 library("dplyr")